-Third, if possible, allow flexibility with schedules in your workplace so that an employee with an early doctor's appointment or a sick child, as examples, can work later or come earlier to make up the time.
+Third, if possible, allow flexibility with schedules in your workplace so that an employee with an early doctor's appointment or a sick child, for example, can work later or come earlier to make up the time.

-Women, unfortunately, according to U.S. Department of Labor figures, experience more attendance problems related to family matters.
-Especially single moms, who have no safety net of family or a partner to help with child-care related issues, struggle with attendance, in my experience.
+Women, unfortunately, according to the U.S. Department of Labor figures, experience more attendance problems related to illness, injury, and other family matters.

-I'm not a huge fan of compensatory or comp time because I believe it encourages a clock-watching attitude.
-This is not in keeping with the mindset of accomplishing the whole job and goals that I look for in an exempt or salaried employee.
+So, this workplace flexibility might also include the ability to share jobs, schedule flexible days or hours, and work from home, or telecommute, under guidelines.
+Some think that compensatory or comp time encourages a clock-watching attitude.
+This may not be in keeping with the mindset of accomplishing the whole job and goals that you look for in an exempt or salaried employee.
 But, exempt jobs are also the jobs that will most frequently allow flexibility for the employee and the employer.

 Rewards and Recognition for Employees

 Fourth, rewards and recognition for positive employee attendance can make a difference.
 While you don't want people feeling as if their employer must pay them extra for doing their job, you do want them to know that you appreciate and respect their positive attendance.

 In some cases, especially with non-exempt employees, and to reduce unscheduled absences, you may want to build actual monetary rewards into your employee attendance policy.
 These policies emphasize rewarding attendance over a certain number of days.
 You do, with the employee recognition portion of your attendance policy, want to emphasize the days of attendance, not the act of lowering absences.

 Too many attendance policies focus on the punishment side of the equation.
 More emphasis on rewards for positive attendance might give you more bang for your bucks.
 Nevertheless, a successful, motivational attendance policy must focus on both.